mnemote/ciril/README.rst

   `LV8548MC <http://www.mouser.com/ds/2/308/ENA2038-D-119504.pdf>`_ or similar.
 * Or maybe drive motors directly from a CMOS type buffer if the current draw is low enough.
 A dual-quad-latch would reduce pin count a little.
-* It is also possible that an `ATtiny2313 <http://www.atmel.com/images/doc2543.pdf>`_ or similar could communicate with the main processor over I2C and directly drive the steppers from its output pins.

 Line Follower
 -------------